-We aim to encourage visitors, businesses and residents to feel proud that they have arrived at a special destination by better signage reflecting the garden city principles and welcoming them to our town.
+Our team has been working tirelessly over the past four years to make residents, businesses and visitors feel proud that they have arrived at a special destination.
+Whether people travel by road, rail or bus, the team have focused on creating better signage which reflects the garden city principles and welcomes people to our lovely town.

 3. The Railway Station

 Welwyn Garden City station is a very busy station, used by over 3 million people each year.
 Our project team has been working with both Govia Thameslink and Network Rail, as well as the Railway Heritage Trust over the past few years, discussing the restoration and upgrade for the station.
 Work began over Christmas and New Year, when the dagger boards on the canopies were replaced, and it is hoped that the repainting will be done before Easter.

 The team hope that this upgrade will complement the amazing work that the All Aboarders have done to improve the station gardens. plan is for a renovation and an upgrade to a more consistent design with a return to the old LNER cream & green livery.

 All Aboarders is the Welwyn Garden City Station Adoption Group, volunteer citizens greening WGC Station for the enjoyment of the travelling public and improving the station in time for the centenary year.